benwzj/benwzj.github.io/_posts/2019-12-14-theme-website.md

 > This website is using Attribute Selector to toggle Dark Mode.

 ## Jekyll Gem-based Theme

+Choosing different Theme, you can build different style website.

 Jekyll has an **extensive theme system**.
 This means it allows you to leverage community-maintained templates and styles to customize your site’s presentation.
 And also allow you override any of your theme's defaults by editing the theme's files.